bluelibs/runner/README.md

 BlueLibs Runner is a framework that provides a functional approach to building applications, whether small or large-scale.
 Its core concepts include Tasks, Resources, Events, and Middleware.
 Tasks represent the units of logic, while resources are singletons that provide shared services across the application.
 Events facilitate communication between different parts of the system, and middleware allows interception and modification of task execution.
 The framework emphasizes an async-first philosophy, ensuring that all operations are executed asynchronously for smoother application flow.

-To use BlueLibs Runner, developers need to follow an explicit registration process for all tasks, resources, events, and middleware.
-Resources are defined with an async init() method, where they initialize their functionality and optionally return values to be used across the application.
-Tasks, on the other hand, have a run() method for their execution logic.
-Both resources and tasks can depend on one another, allowing developers to manage dependencies efficiently and ensure modular application design.

 ## Building Blocks

 - **Tasks**: Core units of logic that encapsulate specific tasks.
 They can depend on resources, other tasks, and event emitters.